Jump to content

 Q: How many hours of sleep do you usually need?
 How many hours would you ideally like?

-A: The ideal is more than 8 hours.
-But because there are many times when I can’t fall asleep, so the actual hour varies.
-There are times I couldn't sleep for 4 hours, but I could sleep for about 10 hours the next day.
+A: My ideal sleep duration is over 8 hours.
+But since I often have trouble falling asleep, my sleep time is irregular.
+Sometimes I only sleep for 4 hours the night before, and the next day I might sleep for about 10 hours.
 However, before the official competition (or ice performance), I will try my best to get as close to 8 hours of sleep as possible.

 Q: Are you the type of person who can fall asleep easily anywhere?